levitki/pagerduty-2-slack/README.md

  SLACK_TOKEN

-should be defined in and securely stored in advance
+should be defined e.g. in enviromental variables and securely stored in advance

 ...